roscorcoran/reactjs-seed/README.md

 # reactjs-seed
-React JSX and Pure CSS using gulp, babel and jade
+Example project using React(JSX) and Pure CSS

+Built using gulp, babel, jade and less

 Written in ECMAScript 6